writer/bootstrap-agentic/README.md

-# Chat Agent — Interview Starter
+# Chat Agent — Starter

 A chat agent with tool-calling capabilities, built with FastAPI, PostgreSQL, and the OpenAI SDK.